ManuelGil/REST-Api-with-Slim-PHP/README.md

 This is a simple REST Web Service which allow:

   * Post short text messages of no more than 120 characters
-  * Bring a list with the latest published messages, sorted by date, bringing the latter first
+  * Bring a list with the latest published messages
   * Search for messages by your text
   * Delete a specific message by its id